adas7232/adas7232.github.io/_posts/2022-10-29-The-making-of-electric-vehicles.md

 3. Choice of connectors and its HVIL compatibility
 4. Size of Ground cables and their length
 5. Total Y-cap value for the whole vehicle (how about X-cap value?)
 Separate blogs for each of the above items will follow.
 ![An example of a TVS Topology](\assets\img\ElectricVehSteps\TVS_Arch2.png)

 **Low Voltage System**
+This part of the system is common between ICE vehicles and EV.
+Its getting common to have 24V or even 48V as low voltage (LV) system instead of widely used 12V system.
+Even though its possible to have a hybrid system where a few 12V system can co-exist if needed.
+We may consider CAN, ethernet and LIN nodes are part of LV topology.
+From the diagram below, I have also included a High Performance Unit/ECU (HPU) for computations like image processing and introducing adaptive Autosar architecture.
+A separate blog will follow on Adataptive Autosar at a later stage.
 ![An example of a LV Topology](\assets\img\ElectricVehSteps\LV_Arch.png)

 ![An electric battery pack on display at ACTExpo 2022](\assets\img\ElectricVehSteps\ev_batt.jpg)